Credentials and Experience

 Tips for a Successful Writing Sample: Typical academic or college papers, peer-reviewed research reports, extremely technical writing, or formulaic government or corporate documents are NOT acceptable writing samples.
 Instead, we seek an applicant’s best attempt at journalism, communication writing, essays, creative writing, blogging, op-eds, speechwriting, newsletter features, journal entries, storytelling, narrative, or other styles, in any traditional or experimental form.
 In some cases, a corporate document or academic paper may be an acceptable sample, but only if it displays creativity and originality beyond the typical example.

-For models to emulate, potential applicants should review the content and style of writing found in the published health, science, technology or related sections of major newspapers, magazines, literary journals, scientific organizations or web publications.
-The Science Writing Program favors writing samples that shows some understanding of the traits and techniques of such published writing, although professional-level expertise is not expected.
+For models to emulate, potential applicants should review the content and style of writing found in the health, science, technology, or related sections of major newspapers, magazines, literary journals, scientific organizations, or web publications.
+The Science Writing Program favors writing samples that show some understanding of the traits and techniques of such published writing, although professional-level expertise is not expected.

 Our Admissions Committee advises applicants who don’t regularly produce the requested writing in a personal or professional setting to demonstrate creative initiative: Read and study your best models, find a topic of knowledge or interest, then seize a pen or keyboard to write.